Nyame-Wolf/Portfolio/README.md

 # Portfolio

 > Project Description.
 > **This is my Portfolio project created using html and css.
 It is responsive for both desktop and mobile.
 It uses media queries, css-grid and flex-box to display the html page.
 It contains headline, works and about sections and a contact form.
-It also uses javascript objects to load data about content page.
+It also uses javascript objects to load data for content page.
+It also uses javascript to activate a popup detail.
 It uses a figma template 2 from microverse student portal..**

 ## Built With